jasonjjl1999/impachu/README.md

    `!poster <URL> [top_text] [bottom_text]`

+   **anime** -- create AI generated anime face from a still image

+   `!anime <URL> [seed]`

 ## Setting the Bot up Yourself

-Prequisites
-- cmake installed
-- python wheel installed
+Through this [link](https://discord.com/api/oauth2/authorize?client_id=794697319659732992&permissions=0&scope=bot), you can add the bot to your server and start using the bot with minimal setup.

+However, if you want to host the bot on your own server, follow these instructions:

+1. Install CMake

+On Ubuntu run `sudo apt-get install cmake`

-- python3 virtual environment along with all packages specified in `requirements.txt`
+2. Install required python packages specified in `requirements.txt`

+From root directory of repo, run `pip3 install -r requirements.txt` It is highly recommended to use a clean virtual environment to prevent conflicts with other packages.

-- Install impachu package by calling `pip install -e .` in the root directory
+3. Install impachu in the local environment

+From root directory of repo, run `pip3 install -e .`

+4. Point bot to your personal Discord bot application token

-- Discord Bot token stored in `.env` file in root directory of repo with the following format:
+Create a file named `.env` in the root directory of repo with the following format:
 ```
 #.env
 DISCORD_TOKEN=<Discord Bot Token>
 ```

+Your Discord bot token can be acquired by creating a bot from the [Discord Developer Portal](https://discord.com/developers/applications).

+5. Run the bot

-To start the bot, call the `run` script in the `bin` folder.
+To start the bot, call the `run` script located within the `bin` folder.

 `./bin/run`